 BTEC National (Diploma or Extended Diploma) in a relevant subject

 Scottish Higher / Advanced Higher with at least one subject at Advanced Higher.

-For mature applicants some experience may be taken in lieu of A Levels / BTECs
+Experience may be taken in lieu of A Levels / BTECs

 GCSE English – grade C/4 or above